 Emily Waltz is a freelance science journalist specializing in biotech and the business of science.
 She is a frequent contributor to the journal Nature Biotechnology and the technology magazine IEEE Spectrum.
 She has also written for Nature, Scientific American, Discover, Outside and The New York Times.

-Emily has been writing for the Nature journals for twelve years.
+Emily has been writing for the Nature journals for fourteen years.
 She frequently covers genetically modified food and the challenges faced by researchers working in this field.
 Some of her features on this topic include: “Battlefield” (Nature), “Under Wraps” (Nature Biotechnology) “Tiptoeing Around Transgenics” (Nature Biotechnology), and “Censorship of Science” (Nature).

 Emily received a master's degree from Columbia University Graduate School of Journalism in New York City and a bachelor's degree from Vanderbilt University in Nashville, Tennessee.
 She began her career in New York City and then moved to Nashville where she currently lives with her husband and two sons.